Sodhian

 Sodhian is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 1.3 km away from branch post office Bohara, 9.3 km from Nawanshahr, 1.7 km from district headquarter Shaheed Bhagat Singh Nagar and 100 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by a Sarpanch, which is an elected representative of the village.

 Demography

 As of 2011, Sodhian has a total number of 176 houses and population of 870 of which 427 include are males while 443 are females according to the report published by Census India in 2011.
 The literacy rate of Sodhian is 79.25% higher than the state average of 75.84%.
 The population of children under the age of 6 years is 75 which is 8.62% of total population of Sodhian, and child sex ratio is approximately 923 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 56.09% of total population in Sodhian.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 339 people were engaged in work activities out of the total population of Sodhian which includes 251 males and 88 females.
 According to census survey report 2011, 77.88% workers describe their work as main work and 22.12% workers are involved in Marginal activity providing livelihood for less than 6 months.